praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 ***What does it do?***
 - Performs a mouse click on the *Doctor Card* of the doctor associated with the specified `INDEX`.
   - This displays all information about the doctor within the *contact card*.
-  - It also filters the *patients list* to only show patients assigned to this doctor.
+  - It also filters the *Patients List* to only show patients assigned to this doctor.

 ***Examples***
 - `sd 1`
     - Performs a mouse click on the *Doctor Card* of the doctor with displayed index of 1.

 <div markdown="span" class="alert alert-info">
-    :information_source:    <strong>If your <em>patients list</em> seems to disappear</strong> after entering this command, fret not!
+    :information_source:    <strong>If your <em>Patients List</em> seems to disappear</strong> after entering this command, fret not!
 Click
     <a href="#selecting-doctors-or-patients-through-commands"><strong>here</strong></a>
     to find out why this happens.
     <br/><br/>